 “No Digging” Basement Waterproofing method

-The Engineer Recommended Bentonite injection method requires No Digging, and prevents water penetration at the source – OUTSIDE.
-By blocking water BEFORE it hits the wall, it will increase the longevity of the foundation, and keep water from flooding your footing- the base your entire home is built on.
+No digging waterproofing prevents water penetration at the source – outside.
+By blocking water before it hits the wall, it will increase the longevity of the foundation, and keep water from flooding your footing- the base your entire home is built on.
 This method requires homeowners to maintain their grading, gutters, and downspouts.

 A hollow rod about an inch wide is connected to a hose that runs out to a mixer-pump system inside the Great Lakes Waterproofing truck.
 The rod or tube is placed vertically up against a wall.